Tesseract makes spacecraft propulsion smaller, greener, stronger – TechCrunch

 Engineering these engines was no cakewalk, naturally, but Tesseract wasn’t reinventing the wheel.
 The principles are very similar to traditional engines, so development costs weren’t ridiculous.

 The company isn’t pretending these are the only solutions that make sense now.
 If you need to have the absolute lowest mass or volume dedicated to propulsion, or don’t really care if it takes a week or a year to get where you’re going, electric propulsion is still probably a better deal.
 And for major missions that require high delta-V and don’t mind dealing with the attendant dangers, hydrazine is still the way to go.
-But the market that’s growing the most is neither one of these, and Tesseract’s engines sit in a middle ground that’s efficient, compact, and far less dangerous to work with.
+But the market that’s growing the most is neither one of these, and Tesseract’s engines sit in a middle ground that’s efficient, compact and far less dangerous to work with.